 Overview

-orbis is an R package designed to simplify spatial data analysis.
-It adheres to tidyverse principles, integrates seamlessly with the tidyverse ecosystem, and provides a set of tools for working with raster and vector data.
+orbis is an R package with tools to simplify spatial data analysis.
+It provides an intuitive interface that follows tidyverse principles and integrates seamlessly with the tidyverse ecosystem.

 If you find this project useful, please consider giving it a star!